FAIR-INNOVATION/FAIR-documentation/source/SDKManual/C#RobotOther.rst

 .. code-block:: c#
     :linenos:

     /**
     * @brief Drive Belt Parameter Configuration
-    * @param [in] encChannel encoder channel 1~2
+    * @param [in] para[0] Encoder channels 1-2
-    * @param [in] resolution Number of pulses for one revolution of the encoder
+    * @param [in] para[1] The number of pulses for one revolution of the encoder
-    * @param [in] lead Distance travelled by the encoder for one conveyor revolution
+    * @param [in] para[2] The distance traveled by the conveyor belt when the encoder rotates one full circle
-    * @param [in] wpAxis Workpiece coordinate system number Select the workpiece coordinate system number for the tracking motion function, and set the tracking gripping and TPD tracking to 0.
+    * @param [in] para[3] Select the workpiece coordinate system number for the tracking motion function, and set the tracking grasping and TPD tracking to 0
-    * @param [in] vision whether or not to match vision 0-no, 1-match
+    * @param [in] para[4] Does it have vision?
+0 does not have 1
-    * @param [in] speedRadio speedRatio: for conveyor belt tracking capture option (1-100) other options default to 1
+    * @param [in] para[5] Speed ratio for the conveyor belt tracking grasping option (1-100), the default for other options is 1
+    * @param [in] followType Tracking motion type, 0- tracking motion; 1- Follow-up inspection campaign 0
+    * @param [in] startDis tracking and grasping need to be set.
+The starting distance for tracking is -1: automatic calculation (automatic tracking and grasping after the workpiece reaches the bottom of the robot), unit: mm, default value: 0
+    * @param [in] endDis tracking and grasping need to be set, tracking termination distance, unit: mm, default value: 100
     * @return error code
-    */
+    * /
-    int ConveyorSetParam(int encChannel, int resolution, double lead, int wpAxis, int vision, double speedRadio);
+    int ConveyorSetParam(int encChannel, int resolution, double lead, int wpAxis, int vision, double speedRadio, int followType, int startDis=0, int endDis=100);

 Setting the drive belt gripping point compensation
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++